Professional practice

 • Stonegate Farmers Limited & Ors v Michael Kent & Ors: Acted (led by Alan Gourgey KC) for the second defendant to claims brought in the Chancery Division by three companies in the Stonegate Food Group.
 The claimants alleged that they were the victims of an unlawful means conspiracy in connection with the divestment by the third defendant, Noble Foods Group, of those companies pursuant to undertakings given to the Competition Commission in 2007.

-• Advised a company in connection with its claims for conversion and unlawful means conspiracy, and related applications for interim relief, arising out of the alleged theft and unlawful detention of its goods by a warehousing and logistics company and individuals connected with it.
+• Advised (as sole counsel) a company in connection with its claims for conversion and unlawful means conspiracy, and related applications for interim relief, arising out of the alleged theft and unlawful detention of its goods by a warehousing and logistics company and individuals connected with it.

-• Emirates NBD Bank PJSC & Anr v Saadat-Yadzi & Ors: Acted (led by Paul McGrath KC) for the defendants in their response to a worldwide freezing injunction and in their defence to a claim brought in the London Commercial Court by two Dubai-based banks.
-The banks’ claim sought to enforce judgments obtained before Dubai Courts based on personal guarantees, which the defendants contended were impeachable for fraud by reason of their signatures on the personal guarantees having been forged, the banks’ representatives having purported witness or verify those signatures, and the banks themselves having made representations in respect of those matters to the Dubai Courts.
+• Emirates NBD Bank PJSC & Anr v Saadat-Yadzi & Ors: Acted (led by Paul McGrath KC) for the defendants in their response to a worldwide freezing injunction and in their defence to a claim brought in the Commercial Court by two Dubai-based banks.
+The banks’ claim sought to enforce judgments obtained before Dubai Courts based on personal guarantees, which the defendants contended were impeachable for fraud by reason of their signatures on the personal guarantees having been forged, the banks’ representatives having purported to have witnessed or verified those signatures, and the banks themselves having made representations in respect of those matters to the Dubai Courts.

 • Acted (as sole counsel) for the applicant in its application before the Commercial Division of the BVI High Court for without notice freezing and proprietary injunctions in support of its claim to prevent the respondent’s attempts to fraudulently misappropriate assets worth approximately US$25m.